CollectionBuilder/cb-docs/docs/walkthroughs/gh-walkthrough.md

 - Locate the CSV file on your computer (probably in the Downloads folder).

 {:.alert .alert-red}
-**Do not open the CSV file** to avoid issues with Microsoft Excel scrambling your UTF-8 encoding. **Excel cannot correctly export a CSV** for use with CollectionBuilder.
+**Warning:** Do not open the CSV file to avoid issues with Microsoft Excel scrambling your UTF-8 encoding.
+Excel cannot correctly export a CSV for use with CollectionBuilder.
 To learn more, visit our [Metadata Documentation](https://collectionbuilder.github.io/cb-docs/docs/metadata/uploading/).

 - **Without opening the CSV file**, rename it using all lowercase letters, no spaces, and no special characters (Ex: **psychiana-demo.csv**)